 Advantages of the content aggregator developed by EDISON are a high processing speed, completeness of data acquired and the possibility of filtering incoming data.
 Necessary information relating to tenders is received within a set time interval and according to a chosen template, and is then sorted and analysed depending on the chosen filter before being delivered to the user in a convenient format.

-Once again, business processes have been made easier and more convenient through information technologies.
 A content aggregator making use of the Internet significantly relieves a company's analytics department employees of daily, monotonous work.
 More time and energy is left for the creative aspect of the task; finding original sales mechanisms, reading professional literature, getting to know new clients better and keeping in touch with regular ones.
 The latter definitely raises the quality of business communication and the number of contracts signed.
-The work of managers can become interesting and profitable.